CMProductions/platform-screening-tests/techops/README.md

-Create a new to microservice , that given a GET request to the /helloworld endpoint , it returns a JSON response
+Create a new microservice , that given a GET request to the /helloworld endpoint , it returns a JSON response

 { "hello": "world" }